JumaJuiceTime/CairnHack/adventures/conversions/falkrest-abbey.md

 ### 19 the Hall of Crowning
 #### Killing the knight
 - The abbey rumbles, rubble beginning to fall from the ceilings.
-Every turn, characters must save DEX or suffer 1d4 STR damage.
+Every turn, characters must save AGL or suffer 1d4 STR damage.

 #### St. Brynedd’s tears
 - The liquid heals all diseases, poisons, wounds, amputations and curses.
 It may bring back to life those recently deceased (24 hours).
-If used against undead, they save DEX or be completely destroyed.
+If used against undead, they save AGL or be completely destroyed.
 Otherwise, they take 3d8 STR damage.

 ## Bestiary

 ### Bandit
-3 HP, 1 Armor, STR 10, DEX 12, WIL 12, sword (d6)
+3 HP, 1 Armor, STR 10, AGL 12, PRS 12, sword (d6)

 ### Cave Bear
-6 HP, 2 Armor, STR 16, DEX 12, WIL 10, claws (d8+d8)
+6 HP, 2 Armor, STR 16, AGL 12, PRS 10, claws (d8+d8)
 - when hungry, will follow a trail of blood by scent

 ### Flayed Zombie
-3 HP, STR 8, DEX 8, WIL 8, bite (d6)
+3 HP, STR 8, AGL 8, PRS 8, bite (d6)
 - can easily be heard moaning.
 - unaffected by poison, charm or mind control.

 ### Giant Rat
-3 HP, STR 5, DEX 10, WIL 8, bite (d6)
+3 HP, STR 5, AGL 10, PRS 8, bite (d6)
 - **critical damage**: infects the wound, die in 1d6 days unless treated.
 - will flee from fire.

 ### Goat
-4 HP, 1 Armor, STR 12, DEX 12, WIL 6, butt (d4)
+4 HP, 1 Armor, STR 12, AGL 12, PRS 6, butt (d4)

 ### Ghost of Queen Enthofled
-7 HP, 3 Armor, STR 12, DEX 10, WIL 16, touch (d6)
+7 HP, 3 Armor, STR 12, AGL 10, PRS 16, touch (d6)
-- **critical damage**: also deal 1d4 WIL damage
+- **critical damage**: also deal 1d4 PRS damage
 - unaffected by poison, charm or mind control.
 - can only be harmed by silver weapons or magic.

 ### Grapnor
-3 HP, 2 Armor, STR 10, DEX 10, WIL 10, handaxe (d6)
+3 HP, 2 Armor, STR 10, AGL 10, PRS 10, handaxe (d6)
 - equipped with winter clothes, chainmail, handaxe (d6), silver dagger (d4), lantern (broken), 17gp

 ### Icescale Viper
-4 HP, 1 Armor, STR 12, DEX 12, WIL 10, bite (d6)
+4 HP, 1 Armor, STR 12, AGL 12, PRS 10, bite (d6)
 - **critical damage**: victim’s body (not equipment) is turned to solid ice.
 Thawing oil in room 3 can revert this effect.
 - will flee from fire; fire attacks against them are enhanced.
 - immune to cold effects and cold damage.

 ### Iron Living Statue
-4 HP, 3 Armor, STR 16, DEX 10, WIL 10, blow (d8+d8)
+4 HP, 3 Armor, STR 16, AGL 10, PRS 10, blow (d8+d8)
-- dealing damage to their strength: save DEX or the weapon becomes stuck.
+- dealing damage to their strength: save AGL or the weapon becomes stuck.
 Stuck weapons can be retrieved after statue’s death.
 - unaffected by sleep effects.

 ### Lune Yeti
-8 HP, 2 Armor, STR 16, DEX 14, WIL 14, claws (d6+d6)
+8 HP, 2 Armor, STR 16, AGL 14, PRS 14, claws (d6+d6)
 - magical attacks against them are impaired.
 - fire attacks against them are enhanced.

 ### Rowayn, the Eternal Knight
-9 HP, 3 Armor, STR 14, DEX 12, WIL 16, longsword (d8+d8)
+9 HP, 3 Armor, STR 14, AGL 12, PRS 16, longsword (d8+d8)
 - unaffected by poison, charm or mind control.
 - can only be harmed by silver weapons or magic.
 - equipped with plate armor (3) and magical longsword (d8+d8)

 ### Skeleton
-3 HP, 1 Armor, STR 10, DEX 10, WIL 12, axe or bow (d6)
+3 HP, 1 Armor, STR 10, AGL 10, PRS 12, axe or bow (d6)
 - unaffected by poison, charm or mind control

 ### Treant
-10 HP, 3 Armor, STR 16, DEX 10, WIL 14, branches (d10+d10, *blast*)
+10 HP, 3 Armor, STR 16, AGL 10, PRS 14, branches (d10+d10, *blast*)
 - distrusts fire and those who wield it
 - each treant can animate 2 trees, which fight as treants without HP.

 ### Wight
-6 HP, 2 Armor, STR 14, DEX 8, WIL 14, touch (d6)
+6 HP, 2 Armor, STR 14, AGL 8, PRS 14, touch (d6)
 - **critical damage**: any STR loss is permanent.
 - unaffected by poison, charm or mind control.
 - can only be harmed by silver weapons or magic.

 ### Wolf
-4 HP, 1 Armor, STR 12, DEX 14, WIL 8, bite (d6)
+4 HP, 1 Armor, STR 12, AGL 14, PRS 8, bite (d6)
-- packs of 4 or more wolves have WIL 12.
+- packs of 4 or more wolves have PRS 12.